-First of all, I would like to thank to Prof. D. Kölzow for his invitation and for his unselfish help.
-It is my pleasure to make research and especially to give talks on my subject at such a distinguished university as the Universität der Erlangen-Nürnberg.
+First of all, I would like to thank to Prof. Berenstein for his invitation and for his unselfish help.
+It is my pleasure to give a talk at such a distinguished university as that of Maryland.

 In this talk I do not want to present serious computations nor any complicated definition.
 I would like to call the attention for this beautiful part of the mathematics, which has a lot of open problems that do not need too much prerequisites.
-I hope this lecture will give also a good introduction to the forthcoming lecture of Volcič, as the discussed problems are closely related.

 The circle of the problems I am speaking about was born when Hammer [9] asked in 1961 on the AMS Symposium on Convexity that "How many X-ray pictures of a convex body must be taken to permit its exact reconstruction?".
-Although there are some "prehistorical" article about this question, it was first raised at this time and the nature of the problem had a big influence on the mathematicians.
-The question itself was not a big surprise, because the investigation of the X-ray pictures and its generalizations, the Radon transform for example, was very popular at that time.
-The really new part in it was its nature, that is, it asked for shape recognition.
+Although there are some "prehistorical" article about this question, it was raised in this form first at this time and the nature of the problem had a big influence on the mathematicians.
+The raise of this question was not a big surprise, because the investigation of the X-ray pictures and its generalizations, the Radon transform for example, was very popular at that time.
+The real new in it was its nature, that is, it asked for shape recognition.

 All I want to speak about happen on the two dimensional Euclidean plane.
-One could allow bigger generality, but the beauties of the problems are more accessible and more natural on the plane.
+One could allow much more generality, but the beauties of the problems are more accessible and more natural on the plane.

-The X-ray picture of a convex compact domain \mathcal{D} is defined differently according to the use of parallel beam or divergent beam X-ray.
+The X-ray picture of a convex compact domain $\mathcal{D}$ is defined differently according to the use of parallel beam or divergent beam X-ray.

-AMS subject classifications (1980): 0052,0054

-Key words and phrases: convex geometry
+AMS subject classifications (1980): 0052,0054 Key words and phrases: convex geometry where $\chi{\mathcal{D}}$ is the indicator function of $\mathcal{D}$ .

-In the parallel beam case the X-ray picture of the domain \mathcal{D} ordered to a direction, i.e. to a unit vector $\omega \in S^1$, is a function on the one dimensional subspace orthogonal to ω , defined by where $\chi{\mathcal{D}}$ is the indicator function of \mathcal{D} .
+In the parallel beam case the X-ray picture of the domain $\mathcal{D}$ ordered to a direction, i.e. to a unit vector $\omega \in S^1$ , is a function on the one dimensional subspace orthogonal to $\omega$ , defined by